davidvancl/reader-connector/README.md

 ### Content worker

 Script included in individual pages opened in the browser.
 Sets up interception of messages coming from background worker.
-If a message arrives from a websocket, it will automatically call (Signal.publish) with scanned code.
+If a message arrives from a websocket, it will automatically call (console.log) with scanned code.

 ## :hammer: Builds, releases and others